-Where A5 is the cell containing the datetime I want to convert.
+Where A5 is the cell containing the datetimes I want to convert.

 The final step was calculating the interval between each random datetime and the next block.
-I did that by combining all the datetimes in a column ordered by time, with the random datetimes identifiable by color.
-Lastly subtracting the unix epoch of the random datetime from the unix epoch of the next block gave me the number of seconds between them.
+I did that by combining the block datetimes and the random datetimes in a single column ordered by time, with the random datetimes identifiable by colour.
+Lastly subtracting the Unix epoch of the random datetime from the Unix epoch of the next block gave me the number of seconds between them.

 The average is 9 minutes and 38 seconds.
 Exactly what the poisson distribution theory predicts!
 All of this can be seen, downloaded and played with on this google sheet (there are 2 tabs).

-Why its less than 10 minutes and not closer to exactly 10 minutes
+Why its a bit less than 10 exactly

-In theory there is a bitcoin block found, on average, every 10 minutes.
-In reality it will tend to be slightly shorter than that in a difficulty period in which network hashrate increases, and it will tend to be slightly longer than that in a difficulty period in which network hashrate decreases.
+In theory, there is a bitcoin block found, on average, every 10 minutes.
+In reality, it will tend to be slightly shorter than that in a difficult period in which the network hash rate increases, and it will tend to be slightly longer than that in a difficult period in which the network hash rate decreases.